-The park’s beautiful new Homosassa River Walk and Manatee Observation area was recently completed.
-We are grateful to the Friends of Homosassa Springs Wildlife Park for their sponsorship of this project.
+The park’s beautiful Homosassa River Walk and Manatee Observation area was recently completed.
+We are grateful to the Friends of Homosassa Springs Wildlife Park for sponsoring this project.
 This elevated boardwalk starts at the park entrance and surrounds the main spring to the Fish Bowl underwater observatory.
-The viewing area is glass-fronted with bleachers and space up front for visitors with disabilities to have an unobstructed view of the manatee programs.
+The manatee program area is glass-fronted with bleachers and space up front for our visitors in wheelchairs.

 Start your visit with a leisurely pontoon boat ride down Pepper Creek to the wildlife park.
-Along the way, you may see ospreys nesting, limpkins, herons or egrets wading in the creek, wood ducks swimming along; not to mention turtles sunning on logs, fish and, maybe even an otter or the occasional alligator.
-Every day a different experience awaits.
+Along the way you may see ospreys nesting, limpkins, herons or egrets wading in the creek, wood ducks swimming along; not to mention turtles sunning on logs, fish and, maybe even an otter.
+Every day a different experience waits.

 Our dedicated employees and friendly volunteers are waiting to welcome you!

 Ellie Schiller Homosassa Springs Wildlife State Park is located in Homosassa Springs, 75 miles north of Tampa on U.S. 19 and 90 miles northwest of Orlando.

 - For forms, information and benefits of volunteering visit Get Involved.

 - Friends of Homosassa Springs Wildlife Park

 - 4150 S. Suncoast Blvd.